Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Methodology

 where $x_{nat}$ and $x_{adv}$ are clean examples and adversarial examples, $S(x;\tau_{s})$ represents student network $S$ with temperature $\tau_{s}$. $T_{nat}(x;\tau_{nat})$ and $T_{adv}(x;\tau_{adv})$ represent the clean and robust teacher with temperature $\tau_{nat}$ and $\tau_{adv}$, respectively. $\alpha$ is a constant in the basic proposal. $CE$ denotes the Cross-Entropy loss in the maximization.
 Here, $\tau_{s}$, $\tau_{nat}$, and $\tau_{adv}$ are usually pre-defined in previous works.

-The goal of MTARD is to learn a student with strong accuracy as the clean teacher and strong robustness as the robust teacher.
-In the actual operation process, however, two teachers may display different knowledge scales; Meanwhile, the student may have different learning speeds toward a different type of teacher's knowledge.
+The goal of B-MTARD is to obtain a student with strong accuracy as the clean teacher and strong robustness as the robust teacher.
+In the actual operation process, however, two teachers may display different knowledge scales; Meanwhile, the student may have different learning speeds toward different types of teachers' knowledge.
 The above two points may lead to an unbalanced performance in accuracy and robustness.
 So how to handle multi-teacher adversarial robustness distillation becomes a problem to be solved in the following two subsections.